kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 ### Init plugin group

 In the plugin group `_group-init`, we group plugins that needs to run early.
-Maybe the `kirby-init-class` are required by other plugins.
+Maybe the `kirby-init-class` is required by other plugins and needs to run first.

 ### Bundle plugin group

 In the plugin group `group-seo`, we group plugins by their type.
 In this case we group all the SEO plugins together.
-If you have many plugins, it can be helpful with groups to keep a clean folder structure.
+If you have many plugins, it can be helpful with groups to keep a organized folder structure.

 ## Troubleshooting

-If you have a plugin inside a group that include files with [roots](https://getkirby.com/docs/cheatsheet#roots), it will not work.
+If you have a plugin inside a group that include one or more files with [roots](https://getkirby.com/docs/cheatsheet#roots), it will not work.

 ```php
 include kirby()->roots()->plugins() .
 DS . 'plugin-name' .
 DS . 'subfolder';
 ```

-If you have a plugin inside a group that include files with a relative path, it should work just fine.
+If you have a plugin inside a group that include the files with a relative path, it should work just fine.

 ```php
 include __DIR__ .
 DS . 'plugin-name' .
 DS . 'subfolder';